Engineering Alum Finds Success as Researcher at VAI

 Located in the Seymour and Esther Padnos College of Engineering and Computing, the Master’s of Science in Biomedical Engineering program was established in 2010 and focuses on medical device design and development.

-Above: Graduate Dean Jeffrey Potteiger (left) shakes Anderson Peck's hand (right) as he recieves a Dean's Citation Award for Academic Excellence: Outstanding Publication.
+Above: Graduate Dean Jeffrey Potteiger (left) shakes Anderson Peck's hand (right) as he receives a Dean's Citation Award for Academic Excellence: Outstanding Publication.